Sports Betting 101: How To Bet On Sports

 The Basics of Sports Betting Explained

-If you're looking for a basic guide to sports betting explained in a way that's simple to understand, this article is for you.
-We will cover...
+If you're looking for the basics of sports betting, explained in a way that's simple to understand, this article is for you.
+This is a guide on how to bet on sports for beginners.
+A betting for dummies guide, if you like.
+We’ll cover...

 - Why people bet on sports